bcdev/jzarr/docs/tutorial.rst

    All data persisted using this API can be read in with the Python zarr API without limmitations.

-If you are already familiar with the Python `zarr package`_ then JZarr provide similar functionality, but without NumPy array behavior.
+If you are already familiar with the Python `zarr package`_ then JZarr provides similar functionality, but without NumPy array behavior.

 If you need array objects which behave almost like NumPy arrays you can wrap the data using ND4J INDArray `from deeplearning4j.org <Nd4j>`_.